MarathonSwan2543/SCORPION-Slide-Coordinator-to-Review-Presentation-Items-Optimally-and-Nonverbally-/README.md

 **References**

-The inspiration is from https://dev.to/icesofty/firebase-x-axios-x-js-let-s-create-a-simple-synchronized-clicks-counter-41co, but its meta refresh and decimal-to-binary conversion function, as well as its user interface, are my original ideas.
+The inspiration is from https://dev.to/icesofty/firebase-x-axios-x-js-let-s-create-a-simple-synchronized-clicks-counter-41co, but its meta refresh and decimal-to-binary conversion functions, as well as its user interface, are my original ideas.

 :)